From water and home heating, to cooking and clothes drying, propane provides essential energy solutions to help you save money and the environment.

 TORONTO, February 26, 2024 – The Canadian Propane Association is speaking with Ontario Members of Provincial Parliament to discuss prioritizing affordable energy.
 In its efforts to reduce emissions, the province must ensure that all Ontarians, no matter where they live, can access low-emission energy to heat their homes and businesses.
 Propane can play a crucial role in supplying cost-effective energy, especially for rural, remote, and Indigenous communities who do not have access to natural gas and electricity.

-Propane powers farms, hospitals, school districts, fleets, construction projects and more to help you meet economic, environmental and efficiency targets.
+Propane powers farms, hospitals, school districts, fleets, construction projects and more to help you meet economic and efficiency targets.

 Readily available and trusted, auto propane is easily accessible and transportable across the country.

-Auto propane is Canada’s #1 alternative automotive energy source because it is easy to fill up and it lowers your carbon footprint.
+Auto propane is one of Canada’s top alternative automotive energy sources because it is easy to fill up and lowers your carbon footprint compared to conventional sources.

 You can find hundreds of refuelling stations with Canada’s Alternative Fuelling Station Locator.